New on Disney+ Canada: April 2024

 FX’s The Veil (Two-Episode Premiere)

-Find out what came to Disney+ in March S.
+Find out what came to Disney+ in March.

 Disney+ costs $7.99/month for Standard with Ads, $11.99/month or $119.99/year for Standard (no ads) and $14.99/month or $149.99/year for Premium.
 Disney+ is available on Android, iOS, Apple TV, Google TV and more.